heyfidler/udacity-android-developer-prj3/README.md

 ## Project Overview
 This project is movie lookup app.
 It does the following:

+* Opens in grid layout allow sorting by popularity or rating.
-* Allows selection from a list of sandwiches
+* Allows selection of movie to view more details.
-* Parses the data from the source JSON
-* Displays an image of the sandwich
-* Displays the details of a selected sandwich, including ingredients, origins, etc.

 ## To Review
+-Clone this project
-Clone this project, then open in Android Studio and run in an Emulator.
+-edit app/src/main/res/values/strings.xml and replace movie_db_api_key with your Movie DB key -open this project in Android Studion and run in an emulator